 Why is it so hard?

-For one, the most protein-rich vegan foods also happen to be relatively high in carbohydrates—the very macronutrient you need to limit on keto.
+For one, the most protein-rich vegan foods also happen to be relatively high in carbohydrates — the very macronutrient you need to limit on keto.
 You could load up on a complex blend of legumes and rice to obtain adequate protein containing all the essential amino acids, but you’d end up overdoing it on carbohydrates and knocking yourself out of ketosis.
-Protein is extremely important and hard to obtain on a normal vegan diet.
+Protein is extremely important and harder to obtain on a normal vegan diet.
 It’s even harder on a keto vegan diet.

-Two, the easiest vegan sources of fat and protein—nuts and seeds—aren’t meant to be staple foods.
+The easiest vegan sources of fat and protein — nuts and seeds — aren’t meant to be staple foods for humans.
 No one should base their diet on nuts for a few reasons.

-(And yes, in certain parts of the year, the Hadza of East Africa consume the bulk of their calories from the mongongo nut, but you’re not Hadza.
+(And yes, in certain parts of the year, the Hadza of East Africa consume the bulk of their calories from the mongongo nut,1 but you’re not Hadza.
 It’s a different genetic situation, a different lifestyle, a different microbiome.
 The Hadza also eat thousands of calories of wild honey each day when it’s available.
-You lining up to do that, too?)
+Probably not a great idea if you’re mindful of your carbs.)

 Successfully implementing a vegan keto diet requires the resolution of those two main problems.
 You need complete protein without all the carbs that beans entail, and you need a reliable source of fat without all the omega-6 fatty acids nuts and seeds entail.

-You can usually go on Craigslist and find a local source of pastured chicken eggs.
-Simply introduce yourself and ask to see their operation.
-I mean, it’s not like the hobby farmer who considers her hens members of the family is going to give those birds a bad life.
-Go see for yourself, then eat the eggs.
+You can usually ask people in your community and find a local source of pastured chicken eggs.
+Most hobby farmers consider their hens members of the family, and give their birds a pretty great life.
+Go see for yourself, then if this works with your ethics, buy some eggs.

 Heck, why not take the plunge and raise your own chickens?
 If you have the space, do it.
 You know yourself.
 You know you’ll do it without cruelty.
 You’ll give them a good, happy life.
 You won’t “cull” the non-producers.

-If you’re worried about the whole eggs/heart disease myth, know that it’s exactly that—a myth.
-The most recent evidence suggests that any relationship between egg consumption and health issues stems from “a dietary pattern often accompanying high egg intake and/or the cluster of other risk factors in people with high egg consumption,” not the eggs themselves.
+If you’re worried about the whole eggs and heart disease myth, know that it’s exactly that—a myth.
+Evidence suggests that any relationship between egg consumption and health issues stems from “a dietary pattern often accompanying high egg intake and/or the cluster of other risk factors in people with high egg consumption,” not the eggs themselves.2

-Most evidence suggests that bivalves—oysters and mussels—have no central nervous system capable of registering pain and are not mobile, and that the farming practices used to grow them are environmentally friendly.
+An ostrovegan diet involves eating a primarily vegan diet along with bivalves, like oysters, mussels, and clams.
+Most evidence suggests that bivalves have no central nervous system capable of registering pain and are not mobile, and that the farming practices used to grow them are environmentally friendly.

 They’re incredibly nutrient-dense with many of the nutrients vegans miss out on.
 Oysters in particular will give you all the zinc and iron you need, plus a good amount of omega-3.
 Mussels are loaded with protein, omega-3s, and micronutrients.

 Low-carb plant foods dense with protein just don’t really exist.
-And no, broccoli doesn’t actually have more protein than steak.
+And even though claims have floated around here and there, broccoli doesn’t actually have more protein than steak.
 Protein powders that extract the protein from plant sources and leave behind most of the fat and carbohydrates, however, do exist.

 The obvious animal-based choices like whey or egg are out.
 The best bet seems to be a mix of rice, pea, and hemp protein powders.

 Rice protein powder is almost complete with all the essential amino acids (those we can’t manufacture in our bodies and must get from outside sources), but it’s low in lysine.
-Rice protein powder did perform admirably compared to whey protein in one study among weight lifting adults, but they weren’t on vegan diets, and the rest of their diets probably contained plenty of animal protein to make up for any missing amino acids.
-Here’s one to try.
+Rice protein powder did perform admirably compared to whey protein in one study3 among weight lifting adults, but they weren’t on vegan diets, and the rest of their diets probably contained plenty of animal protein to make up for any missing amino acids.

-Eat olives and olive oil.
+Olives and olive oil.
 This is mostly monounsaturated fat.
-Just make sure you’re buying actual olive oil.
+Just make sure you’re buying an olive oil you trust.

-Eat red palm oil.
+Red palm oil.
 Palm oil gets a bad rap, as most Southeast Asian palm production impedes on dwindling orangutan habitats.
-The majority of red palm oil—the unrefined version higher in micronutrients—comes from sustainable palm farms that don’t impact orangutan populations.
+The majority of red palm oil — the unrefined version higher in micronutrients — comes from sustainable palm farms that don’t impact orangutan populations.
 Mostly saturated fat.

 I’m not saying you shouldn’t eat almonds, cashews, pecans, walnuts, and all the other ones higher in omega-6.
 Eat nuts (and seeds) of all kinds, just not to the exclusion of everything else.
 There is such a thing as too many nuts, as I explained earlier.